dfyockey/demitile/README.md

     |  Tile to Lower-Left Quarter  |      Tile to Lower Half      |  Tile to Lower-Right Quarter  |
     -----------------------------------------------------------------------------------------------

-To tile the active window to a particular location, point the mouse at the corresponding area of the screen indicated in the grid above and press the tiling key.
-Where the active window is a normal window, it should immediately tile to the indicated size and position.
+To tile the active window to a particular location, point the mouse to a screen area press the tiling key.
-Where the mouse pointer in the center area, the active window is centered in the working area without resizing.
+The window should immediately tile to the indicated size and position indicated in the table.
+When the mouse pointer is located in the center area, the window is centered in the working area but not resized.

+_**Note**_

-For practical reasons, some windows are excluded from tiling.
-Such windows include the desktop window and desktop panels, as well windows not "Normal" according to xwininfo (e.g. skinned VLC windows, Conky windows with `own_window_type` other than normal, etc.).
+* For practical reasons, windows that are not "Normal" according to xwininfo are excluded from tiling.
+These include the desktop window, desktop panels, and other unusual windows (e.g. skinned
+VLC windows, Conky windows with `own_window_type` other than normal, etc.).
 Attempts to tile such windows will have no effect.

 ### Additional Tiling